hitlic/bijou/README.md

 # bijou

 A lightweight freamwork based on [fastai course](https://course.fast.ai) for training pytorch models conveniently.
-In particular, it is compatible with [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) dataset and models for [Graph Neural Networks](https://arxiv.org/pdf/1812.08434.pdf).
+In particular, it is compatible with datasets and models of [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) and [DGL](https://docs.dgl.ai/en/latest/) for [Graph Neural Networks](https://arxiv.org/pdf/1812.08434.pdf).

 ## Features
-- Compatible with PyG
+- Compatible with DGL and PyG for GNN
-  - Graph level learning: It is compatible with [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) for Graph Neural Networks of graph classification and other graph level learning.
+  - Graph level learning: It is compatible with [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) and [DGL](https://docs.dgl.ai/en/latest/) for Graph Neural Networks of graph classification and other graph level learning.
-  - Node level learning: It can be used in node classification or other node level learning with sigle [pytorch_geometric Data](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html).
+  - Node level learning: It can be used in node classification or other node level learning with dataset of sigle [pytorch_geometric Data](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html) or [DGLGraph](https://docs.dgl.ai/en/latest/api/python/graph.html).
 - Easy to Use
     - It likes [FastAI](https://docs.fast.ai) but far more lightweight.